The Complete Guide To Doing A Social Media Audit

 How complete are your social media profiles?

 After you have tracked down all your social media profiles, take a look at how thoroughly each of these profiles has been set up and maintained.
 They should all be consistent with the current brand image and standards that you have.
 To complete this step go through each profile individually and check for how well elements like your logo, images, and captions align with your brand style guide.
+Everything from your Instagram aesthetics to your layouts on Facebook should reinforce your brand.
 Make sure that you are using current hashtags, keywords, and the right brand voice.

 Here’s a snapshot of what to look for and assess: